 With GMass, you can:

 - Schedule emails and bulk emails from your inbox.

-- Send email campaigns straight from your inbox.
+- Send massive email campaigns straight from your inbox.

-- Customize each message in an email outreach campaign to boost engagement rates.
+- Auto-customize each message in an email outreach campaign to boost engagement rates.

 - Set up custom tracking domains easily.

 Anyone can get started with GMass.
 All you have to do is download the Chrome extension, and you can dive right in!

 Now that we know what makes Gmail a better email client than the Outlook client let’s take a look at how you can schedule an email to send later in Gmail.

 How to Schedule an Email in Gmail (Step-by-Step Guide)